-A data paper is a scientific article devoted to the description of a set of raw data.
-These can be published in a data journal which only publishes such articles or in a conventional journal.
+A data paper is a scientific article devoted to the description of a dataset.
+It can be published in a data journal which only publishes such articles or in a conventional journal.
 In both cases, it is subject to peer review.